 If equipped with heated outside rearview mirrors, they turn on when the rear window defogger button is on and help to clear fog or frost from the surface of the mirror.
-See Heated Mirrors on page 2-17.
+See Heated Mirrors \$\phi\$ 46.

 Do not try to clear frost or other material from the inside of the front windshield and rear window with a razor blade or anything else that is sharp.
 This may damage the rear window defogger grid and affect the radio's ability to pick up stations clearly.
 The repairs would not be covered by the vehicle warranty.

-Remote Start: If equipped with this feature, the climate control system may be started by using the Remote Keyless Entry (RKE) transmitter.
+Remote Start: The climate control system may be started by using the Remote Keyless Entry (RKE) transmitter.
 The climate control system will default to an appropriate heating or cooling mode.
-See Remote Start on page 2-8.
+See Remote Start \$\dightarrow\$ 36.